TexasR3X/WebDevDockerLab2/README.md

 # Docker Lab 2 - Creating a Docker Image

-Use the following commands to deploy a simple server:
+Use the following commands to deploy a simple server using docker:

 ```bash
 # Build Image: